VRCWizard/TTS-Voice-Wizard-Docs/docs/getting-started/TextInVRChat.md

     - Closing VRChat, deleting the OSC folder, then restarting VRChat is the proper order of operations
 6. If you did all this and you still your avatar parameters changing / chatbox appearing you may need to restart your computer

+7. If you have VRChat running on a [partitioned](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/hard-drives-and-partitions?view=windows-11#partitions) hard drive then OSC may not function correctly.
+Try running reininstalling VRChat and the OSC program on a hard drive without partitions.
+(This infomation comes from 2 cases of users being unable to use OSC with partitioned harddrives.)

-7. If you are still having trouble, make a help post in the [TTS Voice Wizard Discord Server](https://discord.gg/YjgR9SWPnW)
+8. If you are still having trouble, make a help post in the [TTS Voice Wizard Discord Server](https://discord.gg/YjgR9SWPnW)

 Location of VRChat OSC Folder
 <img src="https://user-images.githubusercontent.com/101527472/189431265-c3005a90-8f0b-49b9-88b6-3300f4e4a465.png" width="800" height="400" />